 Pittsfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pittsfield is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Pittsfield who work in sales jobs (13.32%), office and administrative support (11.11%), and healthcare suport services (7.91%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.86% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Pittsfield telecommute to their jobs.
+Overall, about 13.86% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The population of Pittsfield overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Pittsfield, 23.45% have at least a bachelor's degree.